Colbyparise/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

 For this deliverable I used JavaScript and React so that the application completely works for a single user.
+This is mostly done in the connect tab where a user is able to fill out their request and the day will be blocked out in the calendar.
 - [X] **All functionality implemented or mocked out** - The scheduling and availabilty is saved into local storage.
-- [X] **Hooks** -Used useState and useEffect on the scheduling page.
+- [X] **Hooks** -Used useState and useEffect can be found on the connect page.

 ## 🚀 Service deliverable